IT-REX-Platform/Wiki-EnPro-WS2020/wiki/IT-Rex-Implementation--Feature-Progress.md

 # Cross-cutting / non-feature Progress

 Some remarks should be made about the implementation progress regarding parts of IT-REX that do not directly map to one single feature.
+In this context, the esteemed reader may also want to refer to the list of [Known Bugs and Problems](IT-Rex-Implementation--Known-Bugs-and-Problems.md) that could not be resolved with the end of the project.

 ## Mobile Application